 What Are Opioids?

 Opioids are drugs that reduce the feeling of pain.
-When opioids are used incorrectly (sometimes called 'misuse'), opioid medications can increase the chance of developing opioid use disorder (OUD) – a long-term brain disease that can hurt your physical, mental, and emotional health.
-Accidental overdose (taking more medicine than you need) and death can also happen if opioids are misused.
+Long-term opioid use can increase the chance of developing opioid use disorder (OUD) – a long-term brain disease that can hurt your physical, mental, and emotional health.
+Accidental overdose, injury, and death can also occur.

 Common opioids include:

 - Prescription opioids - codeine, fentanyl, hydrocodone (Vicodin), methadone, morphine, oxycodone (OxyContin), oxymorphone